 Iowa Foundation for Education, Environment, and the Arts Donation

 The Iowa Foundation for Education, Environment, and the Arts donated $18,000 to support the IJHS’ efforts to preserve and provide access to audio and videotaped oral histories of members of the statewide Jewish community.
 Similar to the 2016 grant from the State Historical Society of Iowa Historic Resources Development Program, this donation will be used to help preserve audio and video interviews that provide personal perspectives and insight into Jewish life.

 State Historical Society of Iowa Historical Resources Development Program

-In July 2016, the Iowa Jewish Historical Society received a grant of $21,430 from the State Historical Society of Iowa Historical Resource Development Program.
+- In July 2016 and July 2020, the Iowa Jewish Historical Society received a grants of $21,430 and $21,603 from the State Historical Society of Iowa Historical Resource Development Program.
 The funds are being used to digitize hundreds of interviews done with members of the statewide Jewish community from the 1970s through 2006 along with original TV shows produced by the Jewish Federation of Greater Des Moines and tapes of special occasions in the history of the Jewish community in Iowa.
 The funds are also being used to conduct new oral history interviews with members of Jewish communities across the state of Iowa.
 These generous grants require IJHS to raise matching funds.
 If you’re interested in supporting this project, please email firstname.lastname@example.org or call 515-987-0899 ext.
 216.